Santiago Travel Guide

-The city is a curious mix of skyscrapers and 19th-century European architecture, with some Spanish adobe bungalows thrown in for good measure.
+Santiago is a curious mix of skyscrapers and 19th-century European architecture, with some Spanish adobe bungalows thrown in for good measure.
 Threaded through this architectural tapestry are numerous green areas, busy markets, and quaint old squares.
 Street life is vibrant, and adding to the vibe is the presence of numerous chic sidewalk cafes, outside of which traditionally dressed women hawk their wares hoping to catch the eye of the tourists.
-There are also some small but impressive museums, several modern hotels, excellent restaurants and some good shopping opportunities.
+There are also some impressive museums, great accommodation options for all budgets, excellent restaurants and some good shopping opportunities.
 The public transport is very good, making getting around in the city centre a pleasure.

 Become our Santiago Travel Expert